Packaging food sector

 The objective has been recently adjusted to 2025 as part of the Plastic Initiative.
 An important element of this is working with renewable plastic materials and finding new innovative materials and solutions.

-A survey of member companies of the Swedish Trade Federation indicates that a variety of obstacles to circularity must be taken into account, such the availability of effective recycling technology for separating different materials from one another, ensuring the quality and cleanliness of recycled materials, working infrastructure and returns logistics, and a functioning market with demand for secondary goods and recycled raw materials, summarised in the Circularty Gap Report Sweden (2022)3.
+A survey of member companies of the Swedish Trade Federation indicates that a variety of obstacles to circularity must be taken into account, such the availability of effective recycling technology for separating different materials from one another, ensuring the quality and cleanliness of recycled materials, working infrastructure and returns logistics, and a functioning market with demand for secondary goods and recycled raw materials, summarised in the Circularity Gap Report Sweden (2022)3.